carpentries/amy/docs/users_guide/index.md

 * **Agreement start** and **Agreement end** Start and end dates of the membership agreement.
 A notification displays if the membership is not approximately one year long.
 * **Extensions** Extensions are created using the "Extend" button at the bottom of the main membership page.
 The duration of the extension can be edited here.
 * **Contribution type** What the member contribution was (Financial, Person-days, or other)
 * **Registration code** A unique registration code used to unlock [Instructor Training registration in Eventbrite](https://carpentries.github.io/instructor-training/training_calendar/index.html) and match up the trainee's application to this membership.
 These are not automated.
 Eventbrite registration is manually set up within Eventbrite.
-Applications using the member code are manually matched to this member and a training event.
+Instructor training applications using the member code are [manually matched to this member and a training event](#accepting-trainee-applications).
 * **Link to member agreement** Link to the Google Drive folder with the member agreement.
 * **Workshops without admin fee per agreement** Number of workshops allowed in the terms of the agreement.
 * **Public instructor training seats** Number of public instructor training seats allowed in the terms of the agreement.